Easter 2020: April 12, 9:00 & 10:30am

 This season has exposed many of our own vulnerabilities and lack of control.
 God's solution is never to try and overcome and fix it on our own.
 Check out this week's resources for ways to get connected!CARE/Community

 Check out this week’s resources to facilitate meaningful conversations with your family and have some fun!
-Watch The Nut Job and talk about Independence Day with your kids!parent resources
+Play Spicy UNO with your High schooler or Middle Schooler and talk about current music!parent resources

 Want to keep the kids busy and engaged during the Sunday morning service?
 Check out these activities including coloring sheets, discussion guides, and more!
 UPDATED EVERY FRIDAY.Sunday parent guide